 Over the last few weeks I’ve had the pleasure of working with Gartner Analyst Kyle Davis on an IoT application that was showcased at the recent Gartner Catalyst Conference in San Diego and its London counterpart happening this week.

 The brief was:

 Can we make it really simple for non-technical, Citizen Developers to build a connected app, and place it in the hands of end users as a dashboard and mobile app in a few hours?

 As many of you are probably aware, the world of IoT is complex with multiple moving parts, physical devices generating streaming data, time series data stores, Big Data, Rules Processing, Analytics and protocols like MQTT for publishing and subscribing to topics for device management.

 The introduction of platforms like AWS IoT, IBM Watson IoT and Azure IoT Hub have gone a long way towards democratizing the physical connection, data gathering and streaming analytics required to manage devices and end points on the Edge.
 But how do you put this information into the hands of users in the form of actionable insight?
 How do you make it web and mobile enabled, that can be built without dropping down to node.js, Python or some other scripting environment?

-Enter Mendix 7.
-Our latest release comes out of the box with a whole bunch of connectors to make building connected Smart Apps using our proven visual modeling tools to further extend the already democratized IoT Platforms into the world of Rapid App Development.
+Enter Mendix.
+Our platform comes out of the box with a whole bunch of connectors to make building IoT applications using our proven visual modeling tools.
+This further extends the already democratized IoT Platforms into the world of Rapid App Development.